yuanzhibang-tool/TTQM-Docs/en/chart/usage.md

 ### 2. Chart Option :id=2

 > Chart Option Script is used to initialize the option of the chart.
-You can use build-in function `setOption`, export the option `object` or export a `Promise` which resolve the chart option.
+You can use built-in function `setOption`, export the option `object` or export a `Promise` which resolve the chart option.
 For more option related usage, please refer to [Chart>option](en/chart/option).

 !>Note: The chart option must return to the option within 10s, otherwise it will be forcibly terminated.